Nice3point/RevitToolkit/Readme.md

 ### External events

 The **ExternalEventHandler** class is used to modify the document when using modeless windows.
-It contains an implementation of the IExternalEventHandler interface.
+It contains an implementation of the `IExternalEventHandler` interface.
 You can create your own handlers by deriving from this class.

 To avoid closures and increase performance, use generic overloads and pass data through parameters.

 #### ActionEventHandler

-With this handler you can queue delegates for method calls
+With this handler, you can queue delegates for method calls:

 ```c#
 public ViewModel